gelicia/pixelBot/README.md

 ### The Javascript API
 server.js has the following API functions that it sends to particle.
 This is what a webpage should communicate with and should return good, valid JSON as well as handle particle errors, invalid data, etc.
 - `GET getLEDArrDimensions` returns an object `{width: #, height: #}`
 - `GET getLEDPixels` returns an array of objects representing each LED.
-The index of the array corresponds to the LED address
+The index of the array corresponds to the LED address.
+The objects contain the r, g, b value for that LED.
 - `POST setPixel` takes var pixX, pixY, pixR, pixG, pixB representing what x, y coordinate to turn what RGB value.
 Remember that 0,0 maps to the lower left hand corner of the array.

 ### Exposed Particle Functions and Variables